yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - Disturbed graves; mutilated animals.
 The sound of rocks moving in the forest.
 - A gangly figure dressed in ragged clothing, seen only from afar.
 - Last seen at the small abandoned cemetery North of town.
 Reports are unreliable.

+### Last Culling
+- A holiday marking the end of Fall as well as the final harvest.
+- Locals remember those they'd lost during the **Dawn Plague**, and what they had to do to survive afterward.
+- They eat dried unsweetened cake and attend services at the **Schul**.

 ## Monsters